 It also features both the Ultimate logo and the A&M Records one.
 (Senser weren’t on it as they had already signed a worldwide deal with A&M, through Ultimate Records.)

 8 October – John Major launches his Back to Basics campaign

-We met up with the band when we arrived and agreed to take them out to Chinatown to get a bite to eat, after they played.
 It felt like each time I saw them, Senser were getting better and better and it was particularly inspiring seeing them on a big stage with a wonderful light show and fantastic sound.
 Even though they were away from home, outside London, they went down a storm.
 Loads of people clearly had the singles.
 We were all in vibrant moods as we headed under the archway on Faulkner Street, towards the restaurants.
 A large and lively basement awaited us.
 Full of chat and clatter.
-We ate, drank and laughed our way through a couple of hours then headed back over to the Academy.
+We ate, drank and laughed our way through a couple of hours of talk and questions, then headed back over to the Academy.
 Aphex Twin was a good way through his set, dry ice, warm air, drilling noises and thumping bass shook us back into Megadog world.
 We caught up with Michael Dog before The Grid went on and talked about future releases on his label.
+Things were very exciting.

 I love The Grid, ‘Floatation‘ was in my 12″ collection and a firm favourite post clubbing, all back at ours.
 This was my first time seeing them live and they were awesome.